ICHydro/Riverlabs/WMOnode/Readme.md

 ### 1. Get an FTDI cable

-To minimize component cost, the Wari logger does not have a USB connection.
+To minimize component cost, the WMOnode logger does not have a USB connection.
 Instead it uses a serial interface that can be programmed with a USB to Serial (TTL level) converter.
 The most common tools are based on the FTDI chip and consist of either a small breakout board (such as the [Sparkfun board](https://www.sparkfun.com/products/9873)), which can be connected to your computer with a micro-USB cable, or an [FTDI cable](https://www.sparkfun.com/products/9717) that can be connected directly to your computer.
 FTDI boards and cables come in either 3.3V and 5V versions.
-The Wari is compatible with both, but we recommend the 3.3V version.
+WMOnode is compatible with both, but we recommend the 3.3V version.

 Follow [these instructions](https://learn.sparkfun.com/tutorials/how-to-install-ftdi-drivers) to install the drivers of the FTDI chip on your computer.